whatl3y/txr/README.md

 1. TXR_HOST: The full URL (including protocol and port) of the txr-server you are connecting to.
 DEFAULT: http://txr.herokuapp.com
+2. TXR_PATH: For "listener" clients, this is the path to a directory where files you receive will be delivered to.
+DEFAULT: $HOME-unix/linux, $USERPROFILE-windows

 ### Client types